Learning to Schedule Multi-Server Jobs with Fluctuated Processing Speeds: Numerical Results

-\begin{itemize} \item \textit{The Highest Social Welfare First (HSWF)}: HSWF is different from ESDP in the following ways.
+\begin{itemize} \item \textit{The Accumulative Utility First (HAUF)}: HSWF is different from \textsc{Esdp} in the following ways.
 At each time $t$, $\vec{Z}(t)$ is estimated as the average of historical observations.
 With the estimate, HSWF ranks each port in the descending order of $\sum_{r \in \mathcal{R}_l} x_{(l,r)} (t) \big( Z_{(l,r)}(t) - \sum_{k \in \mathcal{K}} f_k(a_k^{(l,r)}) \big)$, and set the corresponding $x_{(l,r)}(t)$ as 1 in turn until \eqref{cons1} can not be satisfied. \item \textit{The Lowest Cost First (LCF)}: Similar to HSWF, at each time $t$, $\vec{Z}(t)$ is estimated as the average of historical observations.
-Then, LCF ranks each job (non-empty port) in the ascending order of cost $\sum_{k \in \mathcal{K}} f_k(a_k^{(l,r)})$, and set the corresponding $x_{(l,r)}(t)$ as 1 in turn until \eqref{cons1} can not be satisfied. \item \textit{The Longest Waiting Time First (LWTF)}: LWTF is different from ESDP in two ways.
+Then, LCF ranks each job (non-empty port) in the ascending order of cost $\sum_{k \in \mathcal{K}} f_k(a_k^{(l,r)})$, and set the corresponding $x_{(l,r)}(t)$ as 1 in turn until \eqref{cons1} can not be satisfied. \item \textit{The Longest Waiting Time First (LWTF)}: LWTF is different from \textsc{Esdp} in two ways.
 Firstly, $\vec{Z}(t)$ is estimated as the average of historical observations.
 Secondly, LWTF ranks each port in the descending order of the waiting time of jobs yield from that port, and set the corresponding $x_{(l,r)}(t)$ as 1 in turn until \eqref{cons1} can not be satisfied. \end{itemize}

-Note that we do not implement heuristics such as Genetic Algorithm (GA) for comparison.
-The reason is that, the \textsc{eAsw} maximization problem is a stochastic optimization problem and traditional heuristics need to be revised carefully to match it.
+Note that we do not implement heuristics such as the Genetic Algorithm for comparison.
+This is because $\mathcal{P}_1$ is a stochastic optimization problem and traditional heuristics need to be revised carefully to match it.
 All of the three baselines use a similar method to estimate the historical valuation of each channel.
 With the estimate, the stochastic optimization problem is transformed into a deterministic one.
 Essentially, heuristics can be implemented by following a similar approach.
 However, a big problem that cannot be ignored is that heuristics are time-consuming with a non-polynomial complexity.
-Heuristics have to be called in every time slot, which could be very slow when the iteration number is large.
+Heuristics have to be called in every time slot, which could be very slow when the time slot length is large.